 - Give Google the Information it Wants

 If your business doesn’t appear anywhere on the first page of relevant searches in your local area, you may need to improve your information.
 Google works by interpreting the information available about your business and presenting it to users who perform searches using relevant keywords and phrases.
 If enough information does not exist online, you will not show up at the top of the search results page.
-Google My Business provides a hub where you can add and update data about your business.
+Google Business Profile, formerly known as Google My Business, provides a hub where you can add and update data about your business.
 Fill out your profile as completely as possible, and update your information when something changes.

 It’s easier for Google to match businesses with searches if it has complete and accurate information about the brand.
-Provide Google My Business with details on what you sell, your exact (accurate) location, your hours of operation, photos of your storefront or products, website URL, your phone number, and other contact information.
-Add your business information to Google Maps and Search by using the Google My Business verification tool.
+Provide Google Business Profile with details on what you sell, your exact (accurate) location, your hours of operation, photos of your storefront or products, website URL, your phone number, and other contact information.
+Add your business information to Google Maps and Search by using the Google Business Profile verification tool.
 Share your latest offers, deals, and specials so your customers stay informed about what you’re doing.
 The more info you put online, the easier it will be for people to find you.
+Read more tips on how to create great photos for your Google Business Profile.

 - Get Your Name Out There